Make Mine Freedom: Plot

 Public then invites the men to try ISM and see what its collectivist vision would allegedly bring.
-The worker finds himself shackled to a machine and branded a state union member; the capitalist is thrown from his factory; the farmer's property is confiscated, and he is stripped of his ability to vote; and the politician is turned into a propaganda speaker.
+All four see themselves confronted by a loud voice of "The State" and a gigantic iron hand.
+The worker finds himself shackled to a machine and his cries that the "union will hear of this" are silenced in that there are no more unions save for one, a state-run union where membership is compulsory; the capitalist is ejected from his business as the State has nationalized it when he cries that he will take this to Supreme Court the State says the judiciary now rubber stamps its dictates: "no more private property"; the farmer is also chained, where he says the State has been ordering him to cultivate crops unsuitable to this land, as punishment for complaining his farm is collectivized and he is stripped of his ability to vote; and the politician is sent to a labor camp where his last cries for people to unite are drowned out where the giant iron hand turns his head into a record player that spouts repetitive propaganda.
 Disgusted with the ISM, the men turn on the salesman and chase him out of town.
-The film ends with patriotic music backing up the now-united marchers, claiming that an ever-increasing abundance for all is the secret to American prosperity.
+The film ends with the four men following John Q. Public in a parade akin to the famous "fife and drummer" painting of the American Revolution.
+The five realize that ever-increasing abundance for all is the best way of ensuring American prosperity.

 Reception

 The film found widespread adoration in Cold War America, but recent historians have criticized its propagandist nature and its subtle suggestion that communists should face mob violence.

 Journalist George Sokolsky wrote favorably of the film shortly after its debut, praising the film in his syndicated column These Days.
 Sokolsky said that the film “explains why the United States is an excellent place in which to live—in fact a better place than those proletarian heavens that are so widely advertised by the speakers of utopias.”
 Sokolsky believed that the film needed to be shown in every American theatre and declared that the film “is propaganda that parents should take their children to see, because our children need to know beyond doubt [sic] that just being an American is a blessing.”

 Historian Chase Winstead wrote in Invasion USA: Essays on Anti-Communist Movies of the 1950s and 1960s that "Make Mine Freedom has a serious point of view, and worse still, it's determined to make that point of view our point of view.
 Nicely animated (though not as fully as the MGM unit's other theatrical cartoons), it skates by on craft, while assuming that American audiences are a bunch of dummies to be gulled with visual and textual cliches that pass as wit."